Top Environmental Fate Ecotoxicology Human Health Translations

 Description

-An antibiotic produced by Streptomyces erythreus and used to treat a range of bacterial infections mainly in chickens
+A macrolide antibiotic produced by Streptomyces erythreus and used in veterinary medicine

 Availability status